 Dust Settles During the Sonoma and Napa Winter 2021

 If there is one thing we have learned over the last several years, it is that wine country is resilient.
 Wildfires, economic uncertainty, politics and a worldwide pandemic have all conspired to shake our core, especially in 2020.
 But here we are, still standing, more determined than ever.
 If challenges build character, then wine country has one hell of a story to tell and all of us are very interesting characters!
+Let’s take a look at Sonoma and Napa Winter 2021.

 Real Estate Market Remains Strong